-How to Install a Hard Disk or SSD into a PC
+How to Install a New Hard Drive or SSD Drive on a PC

 Whether you opt for a traditional hard disk or a newer (and more expensive) SSD, installing your storage in a PC is a relatively simple task.
 You screw it into one of your PC case’s dedicated slots, then connect the power and data cables.

 TIP: If you’re installing more than one hard disk, plug the one from which you want to boot in the lowest-numbered SATA port.
 The BIOS will pick this hard disk as the boot drive by default.

 1. Fit The Hard Disk into a Bay

 To fit a hard disk, you’ll need a spare 3.5in drive bay.
 Be careful not to use one of the external bays, which have a cutout on the front of the case, as these are designed for memory card readers and floppy disk drives.